R-macos/recipes/README.md

    `{$prefix}` (exact match) to substitute for the _relative_ prefix path (i.e., without the leading `/`).
 This is not done at the shell level, but rather a substitution when generating the `Makefile`.
+   The PREFIX variable is available both at shell level and to the make commands by default.

  * `NOSUDO` if set to anything non-empty, if doesn't use `sudo` in the unpackgaing step.
 This is mainly useful for user-space